 Community users are not able to use the Library’s computers during high-demand times, including Mon-Fri from 10am-2pm.

-Students & college employees may print from the Library’s computers & Library laptops by using their Surge Cards.
+Students & college employees may print from the Library’s computers & Library laptops by using their Surge Cards or their Cincinnati State username/password.
 Printing is not available from personal devices, but the Library has a “Quick Print Station” that students may use to quickly print completed work from a flashdrive or web resource.

 The Library cannot accept cash/coin as alternative payment.

 Group Study Rooms

 The library has 4 (four) group study rooms for student use located on the balconies.
 Rooms may be reserved up to one week in advance by using the Online Reservation Form.
 A current Surge card must be presented at the circulation desk in order to check out one of the room keys; keys can be checked out for a 2 hour period.
 “Same day” use of open rooms is available on a first-come, first-served basis.
 Because the library is an overall quiet zone, we dedicate these rooms for work requiring conversations and collaboration, not individual quiet study.